bra1nDump/ai-task-vscode/docs/backlog.md

 - Provide token count on the input and provide approximate price
 - Improve new line character usage across the code base.
 This will suck because we print many logs relying on \n.
 For now I will just fix the code that has to do with line splitting for range calculation because that definitely needs to be robust.
-- Content based matching has bugged out when there were multiple matches within the same file of the same string
-- Remove plan craziness with custom list parsing and simply use <plan> tags
 - Typing @run should start executing
 - Add play button to @bread comments
 - Explore UIs